Updated: December 3, 2025

 In 2020 all classes moved to Zoom for obvious reasons.
 We are still working to adapt our club house to allow us to do hybrid online and in-person classes.
 This year we switched from Zoom to Google Meet, which means all you need is a web browser, a computer microphone, and perhaps a computer cam (which is optional).

-This year classes are Wednesday nights, with all classes being 2 1/2 hours in length beginning at 6:30pm and ending around 9:00pm.
+2026 classes are Sunday afternoons, with all classes being 2 1/2 hours in length beginning at 3:00pm and ending around 5:30pm.
 Technician and General courses will be 9 weeks each.
-Because Morse Code is optional for all classes of license, instead of running our own Morse Code classes we now suggest you contact the Long Island Morse Code Club for such training.
+Amateur Extra courses will be 12 weeks each Because Morse Code is optional for all classes of license, instead of running our own Morse Code classes we now suggest you contact the Long Island CW Club for such training.
 Frankly, they do a better job of it, and it saves our time for training those who want a new license or upgrade.